 They also offer outpatient monitoring and feeding program for children and mothers who are malnourished but healthy enough to be treated at home.
 The treatment centers are serving an area with a population of 290,000, of whom an estimated 4,200 are currently suffering from severe malnutrition.
 Another 11,000 people are believed to be moderately malnourished.

-Veteran photographer Allison Shelley recently traveled to the region on behalf of LWR to document the crisis.
+Veteran photographer Allison Shelley traveled to the region on behalf of Lutheran World Relief to document the crisis.

-When Allison arrived, she linked up with staff from LWR’s local partner, the John Dau Foundation, which was founded by a former Lost Boy and provides healthcare and nutrition programs to the citizens of South Sudan.
+When Allison arrived, she linked up with staff from Lutheran World Relief’s local partner, the John Dau Foundation, which was founded by a former Lost Boy and provides healthcare and nutrition programs to the citizens of South Sudan.

 The need was immediately apparent.